petersamokhin/nodejs-markdown-site/README.md

   * Each page and directory should have a list of roles.
   * User can see the page (including navigation) if he has at least one role from page's list.
 - Nice looking & adaptive design.
+- Preview of result html page in creating page.
 - Fully configurable.
 - Other small but useful features:
   - Each header has `#link` to it